 Then added the following lines in the hosts’ file and saved it:

 - 127.0.0.1 www.google-analytics.com

 - 127.0.0.1 ssl.google-analytics.com

 On Unix/Linux/BSD systems, you can find hosts file in /etc/hosts/ folder.

 On Macs, you can find hosts file in /private/etc/ folder.

-You can find the detail tutorial on how-to block access to internet for specific domain from here.
+You can find the detailed tutorial on how to block access to the internet for a specific domain from here.

 In case if you are planning to learn more on how to set up GA in right way, setup segmentation and more, follow the course by Eugen Oprea, which is available for free of cost at Udemy.